Loading...

 It is recommended that the OS_TOPO_TOID attribute in the OS MasterMap Topography Layer – Building Height Attribute .csv files be edited if it is found that the OS MasterMap Topography Layer TOID has been altered during the translation process, although how TOIDs are managed is up to your discretion.
 To aid this process, we have created some script that can be run alongside a gawk application that will alter TOIDs in the .csv files in two different ways.
 It is recommended that you create a backup copy of your .csv file before you make any changes to it.

-If your TOID column requires altering the steps to do so are outlined in the - detailing how this can be achieved in a database environment.
+If your TOID column requires altering the steps to do so are outlined in the importing data into a database page - detailing how this can be achieved in a database environment.
 This can also be achieved using the gawk process outlined below.

 There are several options which will allow the user to reformat the TOID attribute before joining it with the TOID field in OS MasterMap Topography Layer.